joshbegley/nyt-latest/README.md

 **Deadly Explosion at U.S. Steel Plant in Pennsylvania**\
-`At least one person was killed and dozens more injured after an explosion at a U.S. Steel plant in Clairton, Pa.`\
+`At least one person was killed and ten were hospitalized after an explosion at a U.S. Steel plant in Clairton, Pa.`\
 https://nytimes.com/video/us/100000010334505/us-steel-explosion-pennsylvania.html

 **Indian Lawmakers Detained for Protesting ‘Electoral Irregularities’**\